Diversifying Question Generation over Knowledge Base via External Natural Questions: Conclusion

 \section{Conclusion}

 This work conducts pilot studies on diversifying KBQG.
 We rethink the diversity of questions and suppose that diversity should be that questions expressing the same semantics have different forms of expression.
 In light of this, we design a novel diversity evaluation metric $Diverse@k$ that measures the diversity among the top-k generated questions for each instance while guaranteeing relevance to the ground truth.
-Furthermore, we propose a dual framework with two simple yet effective selection strategies to generate diverse questions leveraging external natural questions. \hide{Experimental results demonstrate that our model shows competitive performance across the widely used benchmarks.} Experimental results demonstrate that our model shows competitive performance across the widely used benchmarks for automatic evaluation, human evaluation, and the downstream QA task.
-We believe that diversifying question generation over knowledge base is an intriguing task.
-In the future, we try to construct a one-to-many dataset for a more in-depth study of this task.
+Furthermore, we propose a dual framework with two simple yet effective selection strategies to generate diverse questions leveraging external natural questions.
+Experimental results demonstrate the superiority of our method.